 What this means for advertisers is these basic targeting options within Facebook Ads Manager will not be available for HEC ads.
 In the image below, everything in red will be unavailable.
 Also remember that while these basic options are going away, so is “multicultural affinity targeting,” which has yet to be clearly defined by Facebook.

-The timeline for implementation for these changes had been fluid and is subject to change, but here’s what we know so far:
+The timeline for implementation for these changes had been fluid and is subject to change, but here’s what we as of June 2019:

 Facebook News Release from Sheryl Sandberg: Doing More to Protect Against Discrimination in Housing, Employment and Credit Advertising